 INTERNAL FINANCIAL CONTROLS

 Corporate Governance in your Company operates at three interlinked levels with clearlydefined roles responsibilities and authorities across the three levels of the governancestructure.
 Your Company also has a Code of Conduct which requires management to conform tothe required financial and accounting policies systems and processes conduct businessethically and ensure strict compliance with all applicable laws and regulations.
-Boththese policies have been widely communicated across the organisation and together with theStrategy of Organisation' Planning & Review Processes and the Risk ManagementFramework create a control environment across the Company and provides the cornerstonefor Internal Financial Controls with reference to your Company'sFinancial Statements.
+Thesepolicies have been widely communicated across the organisation at all levels and providethe cornerstones for Internal Financial Controls with reference to your Company'sFinancial Statements.

-Your Company's Financial Statements are prepared on the basis of the SignificantAccounting Policies that are carefully selected by management and approved by theAudit Committee and the Board.
-These Policies are supported by the Corporate Accounting Systemand Policies that apply to the entity as a whole and are practiced uniformly across theCompany.
+Your Company's Financial Statements are prepared on the basis of the SignificantAccounting Policies that are carefully selected by the management and approved by theAudit Committee and the Board.
+These Policies are supported by the Corporate Accountingand System Policies that apply to the entity as a whole and are practiced uniformly acrossyour Company.
 The Accounting Policies are reviewed and updated from time to time.
-These in turnare supported by a set of policies and Standard Operating Procedures (SOPs) that have beenestablished for individual businesses.
-Your Company uses Information Technology Systems asa business enabler and also to maintain its books of accounts.
-The SOPs in tandem with theInformation Management Policy reinforces the control environment.
-The wholegamut of controls policies procedures and systems are reviewed by management and audited by theInternal Audit whose findings and recommendations are reviewed by theAudit Committee and tracked through till implementation.
+These inturn are supported by a set of policies and Standard Operating Procedures (SOPs) that havebeen established for individual businesses.
+Your Company uses Information TechnologySystems as a business enabler and also to maintain its books of accounts.
+The SOPs intandem with the Information Management Policy reinforce the control environment.
+The wholegamut of controls policies procedures and systems are reviewed by the management andaudited by the Internal Auditor whose findings and recommendations are reviewed by theAudit Committee and tracked through till implementation.
 Your Company has in placeadequate internal financial controls with reference to Financial Reporting.
 These havebeen designed to provide reasonable assurance with regard to recording and providingreliable financial information; complying with applicable statutes; and ensuring thattransactions are carried out with proper authorisation.
 Such controls have been assessedduring the year taking into consideration the essential components of internal controlsstated in the Guidance Note on Audit of Internal Financial Controls over FinancialReporting issued by The Institute of Chartered Accountants of India.
 Based on the resultsof this assessment carried out by management no reportable material weakness orsignificant deficiencies in the design or operation of internal financial controls wereobserved.
 Nonetheless your Company recognises that any internal financial controlframework no matter how well designed has inherent limitations and accordingly regularaudit and review processes ensure that such systems are reinforced on an ongoing basis.

 Your Company continues its emphasis on a systems-based approach to business riskmanagement.
 Backed by strong internal control systems the current Risk Managementframework consists of the following key elements:

-- A combination of centrally issued policies and procedures which are regularlyreviewed and updated in the light of changing business and regulatory environment bringsrobustness to the process of ensuring that business risks are effectively addressed.
+- A combination of centrally issued policies and procedures which are regularlyreviewed and updated in the light of changing business and regulatory environment bringrobustness to the process of ensuring that business risks are effectively addressed.

 - Appropriate structures are in place to proactively monitor and manage the inherentrisks in businesses with unique / relatively high risk profiles.

-- The Corporate Internal Audit is an independent function and carries out risk focusedaudits across all businesses enabling identification of areas where risk managementprocesses may need to be strengthened.
+- Internal Audit is an independent and external function and carries out risk focusedaudits across all businesses enabling identification of areas where risk managementprocesses may need to be strengthened.
 These audits are conducted by M/s Grant ThorntonIndia LLP Chartered Accountants (GT) the Internal Auditors of your Company.
-The AuditCommittee of the Board reviews InternalAudit findings provides strategic guidance oninternal controls and seeks feedback onimplementation based on such guidance.
-The AuditReview Committee closely monitors theinternal control environment within your Companyincluding implementation of action plansemerging out of internal audit findings.
+The AuditCommittee of the Board reviews Internal Audit findings provides strategic guidance oninternal controls and seeks feedback on implementation based on such guidance.
+The AuditReview Committee closely monitors the internal control environment within your Companyincluding implementation of action plans emerging out of internal audit findings.